jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 how to call a function with input
 *********************************************************************************

-I can call a :ref:`function<what is a function?>` with input by placing an :ref:`object<what is a class?>` in parentheses when I call it.
+I can call a :ref:`function<what is a function?>` with input by placing an :ref:`object<everything is an object>` in parentheses when I call it.

 ----